holyjak/static-jsfexpression-validator/README.md

 ### Version 0.9.7

 - Autodetection of method bindingin JSF 1.2+ (based on the tag attribute's type being javax.el.MethodExpression; before we decided what it it just based on the attribute name)
+- Report all functions found (for they are not really validated); see net.jakubholy.jeeutils.jsfelcheck.ResultsReporter.printWarningAboutUncheckedFunctions

 ### Version 0.9.6